-- Price action trading is a subjective art, not a science.
+- Price action trading is a subjective art.
 For this reason, the same price action chart can tell a completely different story, depending on the experience and skills of each trader.

 - Usually, the levels where the stop-loss orders must be placed are common areas (around previous highs and lows) that are easily taken by the crypto whales.
 In other words, the stop-loss orders can be easily identified and executed around significant swing highs and lows.

-Price action is an excellent tool for defining the state of the market.
+Price action is an excellent analysis to define the state of the market.
 Additionally, the candlestick formations study provides an edge for the crypto investors to find areas of value where trades of high probability can occur.

 However, to be proficient at reading prices, the traders must invest their time to study charts.
 It’s also vital to enough screen time to identify with ease the highest probability price action patterns.